Gorilla Trekking Uganda Ultimate Guide and Top Gorilla Tours

 However, the dry season is considered to be the best period to trekkers on gorilla safari can visit Uganda, Rwanda or DRC to trek mountain gorillas.
 The dry months of the year in this gorilla safari parks run from June, July, August to September then December, January to February.

 Tracking mountain gorillas during the dry spell is favorable since the habitat remains drier thus making it easy to hike through steep slopes and dense vegetation to look for a group of these primates.
-The wet or rainy season also present opportunity for you to engage in gorilla trekking safari experience and this is perfect for budget visitors on gorilla safari.
+The wet or rainy season also present opportunity for you to engage in gorilla trekking Uganda experience and this is perfect for budget visitors on gorilla safari.
 The wet season runs from March, April to May and October to November.

 Gorilla trekking rules play a significant role not only for visitor safety but also ensure mountain gorillas are well-protected in their natural habitat.